TrossenRobotics/aloha_docs/docs/getting_started/solo/software_setup.rst

     SUBSYSTEM=="tty", ATTRS{serial}=="<SERIAL NUMBER>", ENV{ID_MM_DEVICE_IGNORE}="1", ATTR{device/latency_timer}="1", SYMLINK+="ttyDXL_leader_left"
     #                                 ^^^^^^^^^^^^^^^ The result from the previous step

-6. Repeat for the rest of the arms.
+6. Repeat for the other arm.

 7. To update and refresh the rules, run the following command: